dagatsoin/ravioli/packages/ravioli/README.md

 It helps you to cut down your software development with a temporal logic mindset and a clear separation of concern between business code and functionalities.

-All along your development with Ravioli, you will handle your issues with a three questions.
+All along your development with Ravioli, you will handle your issues with three questions.
 - is this business concern?
 - is this functional concern?
 - if the user does that, which control state my app will reach?